ABDOMINAL AORTIC ANEURYSM OVERVIEW

 Aneurysms that expand rapidly (for example, more than 0.5 cm over six months) are at high risk of rupture.
 Growth tends to be more rapid in smokers, and less rapid in patients with peripheral artery disease or diabetes mellitus.
 Some aneurysms, for unclear reasons, remain relatively fixed in size for a period of time and then undergo rapid expansion.
 The risk of rupture of large aneurysms (≥5.0 cm) is significantly greater in women than men (18 versus 12 percent) .

-Other aneurysm complications — Other complications of abdominal aortic aneurysm are less common and not as well recognized.
+Other aneurysm complications — Other complications of AAA are less common and not as well recognized.
 These include:

 - Inflammatory aneurysm, swelling and inflammation of the aneurysm wall that causes abdominal pain